-A superb opportunity to purchase a recently renovated mixed block of 4 apartments and a substantial ground floor commercial unit of over 2500sq ft - perfect for a mini-mart or furniture store.
+A superb opportunity to purchase a recently renovated mixed block of 3 x 1 bedroom apartments and 1 x 2 bedroom apartment with a substantial ground floor commercial unit of over 2500sq ft - perfect for a mini-mart or furniture store.

 Council Tax for Flats 1, 2, 3 and 4 Carnarvon Road - £1,538.36 per annum.

 Terms Auction Method: The auction for this property will be conducted online through our online-bidding platform.
 This is a “Timed Auction”, so there are no other lots being sold alongside this property.
 The timeslot for the auction is displayed on Martin Bond Auctions’ website.
 To view this, search for the property on their website.
 Then click onto the property to view the property details.
 The time remaining to bid and end date of the auction is displayed on the page.
 You are required to undertake identity checks before you can be authorised to bid.
 You must also provide your payment details.
 If you do not provide this information, your registration will not be processed.
 When you place your bid, you are deemed to have agreed to Martin Bond Auctions’ Buyers Terms (England & Wales) which are available on Martin Bonds website.

 Auction type - Conditional with Fixed Fee If you are the highest bidder when the auction for the property comes to an end, you will enter into a reservation agreement with the seller.
 You must then pay the applicable reservation fee.
 You will then have 40 business days within which to exchange contracts and complete the sale, unless the Special Conditions of Sale contained within the Legal Pack specify a different time limit.
 If you fail to do so, you may lose your reservation fee.
 During the 40-business day reservation period, the seller is not able to accept other offers.